Can I get a mortgage?

 There can be a variety of reasons why you may not be eligible for a mortgage.
 It could be your credit score is too low, you haven’t got enough saved up as a house deposit, or your earnings or outgoings will make affording the mortgage you want difficult.
 Some mortgage products are also designed for specific applicants, so have particular criteria like being a first time buyer, working in a certain profession, or earning over a certain amount.

-If you’ve been rejected for a mortgage before, or have been told your mortgage affordability isn’t enough to get a mortgage, talk to Tembo.
+If you’ve been rejected for a mortgage before, or have been told your mortgage affordability isn’t enough to get the mortgage you need, talk to Tembo.
 The majority of our customers have been turned down previously by a broker or lender.
 See what you could afford today by creating a free Tembo plan.

 How do I prove my mortgage eligibility?

 To prove you're eligible for a mortgage, you have to supply evidence of your income, outgoings and credit history.
 This is normally by providing documents like bank statements, a credit report and proof of identity.
 If you’re self-employed, you may be asked to provide 2-3 years worth of accounts, or your most recent profit figure.
-Sole traders will need to provide a Self Assessment Tax Calculation (SA302) form, a tax year overview and the latest three months’ business and personal bank statements.
+Sole traders will need to provide a Self Assessment Tax Calculation (SA100) form, a tax year overview.
+You will also need to supply your latest three months’ bank statements, like other borrowers.

 When you get a mortgage with Tembo’s help, your dedicated mortgage adviser will let you know what documentation is needed and when.